jnevius/Plugins/html-to-figma/README.md

   width: 200px;
   height: 100px;
   text-align: center;
+  box-shadow: 0 4px 12px rgba(0,0,0,0.2);
 }
 ```

 ## Limitations

 - The plugin currently uses a simplified HTML and CSS parser, so complex markup may not work correctly
-- Nested elements are not fully supported yet
+- Complex selectors and cascading order are simplified; specificity is basic
 - Limited CSS properties are supported
 - The plugin does not support JavaScript or interactive elements